-Of the 13 African countries I travelled to on my recent trip, 9 had current ‘exercise a high degree of caution’ warnings, with one of those having a ‘reconsider the need to travel’ warning.
+Of the 13 Northern and Western African countries I’ve travelled, 9 had current ‘exercise a high degree of caution’ warnings, with one of those having a ‘reconsider the need to travel’ warning.
 The last one, incidentally, turned out to be the most amazingly friendly country where I never felt anything but completely safe.
 I also managed to pass through the rest of the countries with no incident.
 Do your own research and contact locals in the places you intend to visit; they are in a much better position to tell you what it’s really like.
 They will probably show you some awesome African hospitality when you arrive too!

 Even if you’re travelling alone, you’re never alone in Africa.
 Almost every car ride or outdoor walk produces new friendships, which will endure long after you’ve returned home.
 Locals will help you out of the goodness of their hearts, to make sure you’re safe and don’t get ripped off by people who just see a walking dollar sign instead of a person.
 These same kind-hearted souls will call you weeks or months later just to check that you are okay.
 Perhaps the biggest lesson I learned from travelling through West Africa was that when the focus isn’t on money, humanity prevails.
 On the flip side of that, when money is the focus, corruption prevails.